 Taking a Taxi in Barcelona

-In the past, there were times when it was difficult finding a taxi on special occasions like important football matches at Camp Nou or when there are big music events like a U2 concert.
+In the past, there were times when it was difficult finding a taxi on special occasions like football matches at Camp Nou or big music events.
 Nowadays, the mobile apps for taxis have changed the rules of the game radically and it’s quite fast to find a taxi at anytime or anywhere.
 Plus, since the Metro is working non stop all Saturday nights, this no longer represents a problem.

-- Use your Google Maps on your smartphone as good way of knowing if the taxi is trying to drive you around.
+- Use Google Maps as a good way of knowing if the taxi is trying to drive you around.
 It’s been reported that some drivers do this in order to increase the taxi fare.

 - Other scams include the taxi driver demanding the passengers to pay each one the amount of the final rate.
 Don’t comply to this!
 You can always make a formal complaint and ask for the license number and registration plate.
 Feel free to call the police if necessary.